Join the SEA Lab!

 My holistic review process will include reviewing personal statements, letters of recommendation, CVs, transcripts, and other submitted materials.
 You may decide to discuss in your personal statement and/or ask your letter-writers to discuss on your behalf any structural barriers or unique circumstances you have experienced on your academic and career journey (e.g., first-generation status, structural and interpersonal stigma related to marginalized identities).

-Although I am the primary person reviewing the applications that list me as a potential mentor, the ultimate decision about whom to invite for official interview visits (and final admissions decisions) is made collectively by faculty in the specific graduate programs.
+Although I am the primary person reviewing the applications that list me as a potential mentor, the ultimate decision about whom to invite for official interview visits (and final admissions decisions) is made collectively by UNC faculty.

 What is it like to work in the SEA Lab?
 What is your mentorship style?

 The foremost value of the SEA Lab is that we prioritize people's holistic well-being and fostering a community of supportive relationships.
 I am excited to bring in students who are committed to a culture of compassion, support, inclusivity, honesty, mutual respect, and generosity.
-Our lab is also new and growing--we are excited about conducting rigorous research and pursuing novel ideas.
+SEA Lab meetings often include snacks, discussion of our general well-being or personal experiences related to our research, and laughter, in addition to stimulating talks, conversations, and critical analysis of research.
+Our lab is also new (established in 2023) and growing--we are excited about conducting rigorous research and pursuing novel ideas, and we are always busy working hard on the next project.
 Graduate students joining the SEA Lab at this stage have a rare opportunity to contribute to developing new projects and to the foundation of our community.

 Do you have tips on how to apply?